 Hillsdale real estate guide & listings for sale

-The character of Hillsdale is exemplified by its relaxed environment.
-There are a few public green spaces close by for residents to check out, making it very easy to access them.
-This part of the city is quiet overall, as there isn't a lot of street noise or city clamour.
+The character of Hillsdale is exemplified by its calm ambience.
+There are a few public green spaces close by for residents to visit, which makes them very easy to get to.
+Most areas in this neighbourhood are quiet, as there tend to be low levels of noise from traffic.

 The best approach to navigate Hillsdale is usually a car.
 Parking is quite easy, and many properties for sale are a rather short drive from the closest highway.
 In contrast, the public transit service in Hillsdale is fairly poor.
 Thankfully, the neighbourhood is connected by a few bus lines, and bus stops are not very far-removed from most houses.
 This area is not especially well-suited for those who travel by foot as running daily errands is occasionally challenging by walking.

 The majority of the housing stock of Hillsdale is made up of small apartment buildings and single detached homes, and the remainder are mainly townhouses.
 Around 45% of properties in this neighbourhood were constructed in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1990s.
 This area is primarily composed of two bedroom and three bedroom homes.
 The population residing in this neighbourhood is evenly split between owners and renters.